yeasy/docker_practice/install/ubuntu.md

  https://docs.docker.com/get-started/
 ```

-If it shows above message, it means successful installation.
+If it shows above message, it means your installation is successful.

 ### Registry Mirror(In China)

 If you pull docker images very slowly, then you can configurate [Registry Mirror](mirror.md).

-### Links
+### References

 * [Offical Docker Docs](https://docs.docker.com/install/linux/docker-ce/ubuntu/)